The Platform and many of the activities are open to all children of the European Union – this means everyone under 18 years old.

 Identify concerns and contribute views on matters that are important to them, and on other topics proposed by the Commission.

-Children will be invited to share their insights through meetings, questionnaires, creative activities and evaluations.
+Children are invited to share their insights through meetings, questionnaires, creative activities and evaluations.

 Research and child-friendly information